rgwilton/draft-yp-observability/draft-wilton-netconf-yp-observability.md

 Hence, this document introduces the fairly intuitive "periodic-and-on-change" update trigger that creates a combined periodic and on-change subscription, and allows the same parameters to be configured.
 For some use cases, e.g., where a time-series database is being updated, the new encoding format proposed previously may be most useful.

-## Provides an extensible option for data encoding

-NETCONF is an XML based protocol and all NETCONF operations and notifications are defined in XML.
-Inside NETCONF operations and notifications is encoded data.
-This encoded data can be delivered in multiple encodings, there need not necessarily be a limitation on what encoding this data takes as long as the server/producer can encode it and the client/receiver can decode it.

-There are a number of common data encodings in use today (and already standardised by the IETF), however, there may be new encodings in the future.
-This draft, thereforem, will provide an extensible encoding selection to allow for future additions.

-The three data encodings provided initially in this draft are:

-- XML
-- JSON_IETF as defined in {{RFC7951}}
-- CBOR as defined in {{RFC9254}}

-This draft does not mandate any specific data encoding, however, implementers SHOULD implement both XML (to maintain alignment with NETCONF operation/notification definitions) and JSON_IETF as a minimum.